Search waterheatertimer.org / all results

 How lucky we are to have an atmosphere to moderate temperatures of the sun.

-Without the atmosphere, the ocean temperatures would drop to average temperature of moon, -65°F, and become a disappearing block of ice burned away in the day and refroze at night until the molecules are blown away into space by the solar wind.
+Without the atmosphere, the ocean temperatures would drop to average temperature of moon, -65°F, and become a disappearing block of ice burned away in the day and refroze at night until the molecules are lost into space by the solar wind.

 To the construction industry, air is the enemy from which you protect yourself to stay comfortable year round.